 Jesus Christ: Lamb of God?

 It is almost unbearable to remember His sufferings.
 Yet my heart is filled with overwhelming joy at His resurrection, which brings with it the incredible promise of eternal life.
-Jesus said, “in the world ye shall have tribulation: but be of good cheer; I have overcome the world” (John 16:33).
-The darkness of sin and death have been swallowed up in light and life.
+Jesus said, “in the world, ye shall have tribulation: but be of good cheer; I have overcome the world” (John 16:33).
+The darkness of sin and death has been swallowed up in light and life.

 Passover and the Last Supper